 Meaning, according to Aristotle’s mechanics, all heavenly bodies should move in the same direction.
 On the contrary, he considered the motion of Mars to be exceptional.
 On the other hand, Aristotle believed that there is no such thing as a vacuum.
 He used to argue that in a vacuum; the speed would become infinite which was considered impossible in the Aristotelian universe.

 Finally, with the arrival of the scientific revolution, all the controversy related to Aristotelian physics came to rest.
 I mean the experimental methods of Galileo proved the existence of Vaccum.
-On the other hand, the combined work of Galileo, Copernicus, and of course work of Tycho Brahe made the Aristotelian universe Obsolete.
+On the other hand, the combined work of Galileo, Copernicus, and of course, the work of Tycho Brahe made the Aristotelian universe Obsolete.
 Later, Kepler fused the work of Brahe with the Copernicus model of the solar system to form his own Kepler law of Planetary motion.

 Well, my concluding remark is that theories of the origin of the universe can never be solved with full accuracy.
-I mean, a theory that dominated almost 18 centuries can finally become obsolete.
+I mean, a theory that dominated for almost 18 centuries can finally become obsolete.

-Then what could you say for the current big bang model of the universe?
+Then what could you say about the current big bang model of the universe?
 I mean, it’s just a century old.
 Well, the latest example is the work of Newton which became obsolete with the emergence of Einstein’s general theory and his theory of black holes.